Configuration

 Configuration is resolved with the following precedence (highest to lowest):

-- ~/.mobify - Home directory file (for MRT API key only)
+- ~/.mobify - Home directory file for MRT API key (priority 0)

 - Plugin sources (low priority) - Custom sources with